 Water levels can be read with a steel measuring tape marked with a water-soluble marker.
 The only equipment needed is the tape, marker, and a rag to wipe the tape dry after each reading.
-The height of the well above the ground surface should be noted every time the instrument is read because pipes are known to move (U.S. Army Corps of Engineers 2000).
-Another simple measuring tool is that described in Henszey (1991).
-This instrument is attached to a meter tape, lowered into the well, and beeps when it contacts water at which point a measurement is taken from the tape and subtracted from the height of the well above the soil surface to give the depth of the water table.
+The height of the well above the ground surface should be noted every time the instrument is read because pipes are known to move (U.S. Army Corps of Engineers

+2000).
+Another simple measuring tool for measuring water levels is that described in Henszey (1991).
+This instrument is attached to a meter tape, lowered into the well, and beeps when it contacts water, at which point a measurement is taken from the tape and subtracted from the height of the well above the soil surface to give the depth of the water table.

 Water levels should be checked weekly during the summer months.
 Automatic recording devices record water levels with down-well transducers or capacitance-based sensors are efficient for season-long monitoring but these cost much more than manually read instruments (U.S. Army Corps of Engineers 2000).
 However, automatic recorders may be less expensive than total travel costs and salaries.
-In addition, the credibility of monitoring data is enhanced by automatic wells (U.S. Army Corps of Engineers 20002).
+In addition, the credibility of monitoring data is enhanced by automatic wells (U.S. Army Corps of Engineers 2000).
 Automatic water-level recorders should be periodically checked and recalibrated as necessary (U.S. Army Corps of Engineers 2000).

-Consideration of annual precipitation and its deviation from long-term averages from the closest weather station are needed to assess the reliability of this metric.
-During years of average precipitation this metric is a reliable rapid metric of the integrity of groundwater levels in the fen.
-Long-term monitoring of groundwater in the wetland coupled with an analysis of climatic variation during that time-frame will provide the most reliable information.
+Consideration of annual precipitation (or more specifically, annual snowpack) and its deviation from long-term averages from the closest weather station are needed to assess the reliability of this metric.
+During years of average precipitation (e.g. average snowpack) this metric is a reliable rapid metric of the integrity of groundwater levels in the marsh.
+Long-term monitoring of ground water in the wetland coupled with an analysis of climatic variation during that time-frame will provide the most reliable information.